 Sinead Tobin’s story underlines why it is so important that everyone check to see if they have risk factors for developing Osteoporosis.

 Around this time, I changed GP and after one visit, I was diagnosed with Cushing’s disease, of which osteoporosis is secondary complication.
 In brief, Cushing’s disease is caused by a benign tumour in the pituitary gland at the base of the brain.
 It produces too much cortisol which affects most tissues in the body, including the bones.
-It prevents absorption of calcium which in turn, leads to osteoporosis.
+It prevents absorption of calcium which in turn, leads to developing osteoporosis.

-I had the tumour removed in December 14 and while in remission, I contacted the osteoporosis society.
+I had the tumour removed in December 14 and while in remission, I contacted the Irish Osteoporosis Society.
 At this point, I was looking for support, in terms of how I cope with this condition, believing it was a lifetime ailment.
 It was a scary and depressing thought at the prospect of never being able to lift or hold my daughter.
 Michele, CEO of the Irish Osteoporosis Society called within minutes of receiving my email.
 She explained the condition in detail and let me know that it is treatable and most importantly, reversible in certain cases.
 I would be in a position again to lift my baby!
 To hear this, was like hearing I had won the lottery.

-Osteoporosis is a serious condition.
+Developing osteoporosis is serious.
 It makes normal life extremely difficult and in my case, robbed me of my independence.
 The important thing to note however, is any restriction osteoporosis imposes can be temporary but only if you get help as soon as possible.
 Sadly I have heard since my diagnosis that most people (280,000) are not diagnosed and most will lose their independence.
 The DXA scan with the LVA (LVA is a DXA of the entire upper back) was instrumental in my diagnosis and it also helped explain why the fractures occurred so easily.
 Understanding the science behind it also helped me accept the condition.
 I am fortunate to be in a position where I was diagnosed and put on an immediate treatment plan.
 I look forward to a day, in the not too distant future, where I can pick up my little girl and carry on life as normal.